nick3499/psutil_cpu_times/README.md

 flask run
 ```

+The `cpu_times.sh` file is optional, but was included as a convenience.

 `FLASK_APP` environment variable specifies which app to load.

 `FLASK_ENV` environment variable specifies which environment the Flask app runs in.
 In this case, `development` indicates that the `flask run` command will enable _debug mode_, _interactive debugger_ and _reloader_.